boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    However, the client does not know whether the DNS server is co-located on the CPE or not.
    If the client uses clear text DNS (i.e., Do53), it will assume that the DNS messages are susceptible to pervasive monitoring.
-For instance, in an Enterprise deployment, multiple network devices could exist between the endpoint and the CPE, and hosting an encrypted DNS server on the CPE minimizes the impact of a breach, which is an essential zero trust principle.
+For instance, in an Enterprise deployment, multiple network devices could exist between an endpoint and the CPE;  hosting an encrypted DNS server on the CPE minimizes the impact of a breach, which is an essential zero trust principle.
 Furthermore, the client and user would be able to identify the entity hosting the encrypted DNS server using the ADN assigned to it.